perfanalytics/pose2sim/README.md

 &#10004; **Triangulation:** Solve limb swapping (although not really an issue with Body_25b).
 Try triangulating with opposite side if reprojection error too large.
 Alternatively, ignore right and left sides, use RANSAC or SDS triangulation, and then choose right or left by majority voting.
 More confidence can be given to cameras whose plane is the most coplanar to the right/left line.
 &#10004; **Triangulation:** [Undistort](https://docs.opencv.org/3.4/da/d54/group__imgproc__transform.html#ga887960ea1bde84784e7f1710a922b93c) 2D points before triangulating (and [distort](https://github.com/lambdaloop/aniposelib/blob/d03b485c4e178d7cff076e9fe1ac36837db49158/aniposelib/cameras.py#L301) them before computing reprojection error).
 &#10004; **Triangulation:** Offer the possibility to augment the triangulated data with [the OpenCap LSTM](https://github.com/stanfordnmbl/opencap-core/blob/main/utilsAugmenter.py).
 Create "BODY_25_AUGMENTED" model, Scaling_setup, IK_Setup.
-&#9634; **Triangulation:** Multiple person kinematics (output multiple .trc coordinates files).
+&#10004; **Triangulation:** Multiple person kinematics (output multiple .trc coordinates files).
 Triangulate all persons with reprojection error above threshold, and identify them by minimizing their displacement across frames.
-&#9634; **Triangulation:** Pre-compile weighted_traingulation and reprojection with @jit(nopython=True, parallel=True) for faster execution.
+&#9634; **Triangulation:** Pre-compile weighted_triangulation and reprojection with @jit(nopython=True, parallel=True) for faster execution.
 &#9634; **Triangulation:** Offer the possibility of triangulating with Sparse Bundle Adjustment (SBA), Extended Kalman Filter (EKF), Full Trajectory Estimation (FTE) (see [AcinoSet](https://github.com/African-Robotics-Unit/AcinoSet)).
 &#9634; **Triangulation:** Implement normalized DLT and RANSAC triangulation, Outlier rejection (sliding z-score?), as well as a [triangulation refinement step](https://doi.org/10.1109/TMM.2022.3171102).
 &#9634; **Triangulation:** Track hands and face (won't be taken into account in OpenSim at this stage).